mskian/hello-world/README.md

 Thanks to @alexbrown for this awesome Minimal and Light weight Gridsome Starter theme - <https://github.com/alexbrown/gridsome-starter-minimal-blog>

-This theme Really good for status site and taking Notes/save the useful resources.
+This theme is Fit for status site or Notes.

+> Built Using **Gridsome** - Static Site Generator for Vue.js

 I just made some Modifications and Include EXtra Features like